Convention on the Elimination of All Forms of Discrimination Against Women: Sessions

-The rules regarding where and when the committee can hold sessions are laid out in their rules of procedure.
+The convention holds sessions in which Committee members and Government representatives gather to discuss national reports submitted by State parties and explore further actions for specific countries.
+The Committee meets in Geneva and typically holds three sessions per year, and in the sessions, they may formulate general recommendations and clarifications to the State parties regarding the elimination of discrimination against women.

-The committee is allowed to hold as many meetings as are required to perform their duties effectively, with the states party to the CEDAW and the Secretary-General of the United Nations authorizing the number of regular sessions held.
-In addition, special sessions can be held at the request of either a state party to the convention or the majority of the members serving on the committee.
-Seventy-two sessions have been held to date, with the most recent taking place from 18 February to 9 March 2019.
+Special sessions may be held at the request of either a State party to the convention or the majority of the members serving on the committee.
+Ninety sessions have been held to date, with the most recent taking place from 3 February to 21 February 2025.
 The first thirty-nine sessions were held at the United Nations headquarters building in New York City, with the fortieth and subsequent sessions held at the Palais des Nations in Geneva.
-At its regular sessions, the Committee hears reports from states party to the CEDAW on their progress in adhering to CEDAW and implementing its ideas in their countries.
-The committee also holds pre-sessional work groups to discuss the issues and questions that the committee should deal with during the following session.
+At its regular sessions, the Committee hears reports from State parties to the CEDAW on their progress in adhering to CEDAW and implementing its ideas into their countries.
+The committee also holds pre-sessional work groups to discuss the issues and questions that they should oversee during the following session.